GnuWin32

 It is possible to create import libraries for use with MSVC and BCC.

 On Unix it is practice to add a version number to the names of shared libraries; releases of a shared library that have the same version number have compatible interfaces, i.e. functions are called in the same way.
-On MS-Windows this seems also useful, so GnuWin32 dynamic libraries have a version number attached, usually computed from the LibTool interface version number.
+On MS-Windows this seems also useful, so GnuWin dynamic libraries have a version number attached, usually computed from the LibTool interface version number.

 Mingw versions 2.95.3-3 and earlier cannot import static data